Sportpark Höhenberg: The facility

 The sports facility has an artificial turf pitch and six tennis courts.
 In the 1990s, the stadium was temporarily called Flughafenstadion (airport stadium), as Cologne Bonn Airport, the main sponsor of VfR Köln's successor, then-Regionalliga team Preußen Köln, had acquired the naming rights.
 Although the company was once again the main sponsor of Preußen's successor club Viktoria Köln between 2011 and 2015, the name was not changed again.
 The operator of the facility is the Kölner Sportstätten GmbH.
 In 2011, the facility was renovated for NRW-Liga matches.
-From May 2012, the back straight was renovated and a floodlight system was installed to make the stadium suitable for the Regionalliga West.
+In May 2012, the back straight was renovated and a floodlight system was installed to make the stadium suitable for the Regionalliga West.
 According to the operator, the total costs amounted to around 1.5 million euros.

 After Viktoria Köln was promoted to the 2019–20 3.
 Liga, the stadium was expanded to the required number of 10,001 seats by adding additional stands.

 In summer 2021, a new pitch turf including turf heating was laid.
 The sprinkler system was also renewed.
-For the rugby and American football matches that take place, two additional foundations, each one metre deep, were laid into which the field goals can be inserted.
+For the rugby and American football matches, two additional foundations, each one metre deep, were laid into which the field goals can be inserted.

+After the DFB reduced the minimum capacity for the 3.
+Liga to 5,000 for the 2022–23 season, a part of the new south stand construction was removed again.
+Since then, the stadium can hold up to 8,343 spectators, of which 5,117 are standing and 3,226 are seated.